Are you intrigued by the allure of a bustling metropolis?

 Dubai, a city of extremes nestled between the sea and desert, rises from the mist with its towering structures reaching towards the gentle winter sun.
 It boasts an impressive collection of architectural wonders, playful competition, a rich Persian heritage, over 10,000 restaurants, 200 diverse communities, and a population of 3.5 million people.
 You’ll find yourself captivated by the dazzling cityscape and its ability to blend modernity with traditional values.
 Marhaba, welcome!
 The city’s cooler temperatures until March, ranging from 20° to 25°, along with the sea at 22°, some fog, a few showers, and plenty of sunshine, make it an ideal time for sightseeing and dining al fresco.

-Let’s dive into 48 Hours in Dubai : Ultimate Guide For Perfect, Adventurous Weekend:
+Let’s dive into Perfect Weekend in Dubai : Ultimate Guide For Amazing Time

 The districts to be discovered extend over about forty km.
 If you choose to rent a car , get ready for a real gym between motorway junctions, car parks and speed cameras, master your GPS perfectly, and never drink a gram of alcohol under penalty of immediate prison.

 Publicly owned, the famous red-roofed taxis operate cheaply .
 You will find them everywhere, and can also book them via the S’hail app.
 Support approx. $1 + 50 cents per km, airport surcharge $8.